 I truly believe there is something magical about the game of golf!
 It grabs you and it doesn’t let you go.
 Try as hard as you can you can never beat this game.
 One day you have it, just to find out the next day that it is gone.
 Golf teaches you resilience, the kind of resilience you need to cope with life and that makes me want to play the game and teach others to play the game for as long as I live.

 Hailing from a small town 2.5 hours north of Auckland, Adam graduated as a New Zealand PGA golf professional in 2008.
-With the coaching fire burning deep within him, he made the move to Auckland in 2009 where he co-founded a golf company (Coaches Inc.) set up to provide various services & products in the golf industry.
-Golf was one of many sports that he loves, but Adam’s true passion is people, and he simply uses “golf” as the vehicle to connect, support and make people feel happy.
-When you meet him & share a learning experience with him, we are confident you will walk away feeling that he cares about the person first, and client 2nd.
-Adam is married to his beautiful wife Micaela, are the mother & father of their miniature schnauzer Chelsea and are expecting their first child in early June 2019.
+With the coaching fire burning deep within, he made the move to Auckland in 2009 and became Director for Coaches Inc. a golf company set up to provide various services & products in the golf industry for all ages/abilities whereby a few years later gained full ownership.
+Adam’s passion is making people happy, and simply uses his skill sets in the golf industry as a vehicle to enhance his clients happiness.
+Happily married to his beautiful wife Micaela and recently welcomed their baby boy Emerson into the world who joins his big sister Chelsea the miniature schnauzer dog!

 Below are a few philosophies & ways of thinking that I really buy into – hopefully this will give you a few clues as to the type of person I am.